Mahmoud3177Khaled/Mahmoud3177Khaled/README.md

 - Proficiency in gaming engines such as Unity and Unreal Engine🕹
 - Silver Winner in FCAI Cairo University Game Jam 2023 🎯🥈
 - Proficient in SQL database management, adept at handling and managing databases to ensure efficient data storage, retrieval, and manipulation.
-- Collaborating as a key member in the ongoing development of "Career Compass", contributing to its functionality and user experience enhancements.🧭
+- Collaborating as a key member in the ongoing development of "Career Compass", contributing to its functionality and user experience enhancements.

 ## Experience:
 ### Game Developer | Personal Projects: